rgrambo/Sun-Spotter/README.md

 Ross Grambo

 ### Credit
-This was an assignment given from the University of Washington
+This was an assignment from the University of Washington.
+Assignment created by Joel Ross (https://github.com/joelwross)